grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 * Have an existing Prometheus configuration.
-* Have a set of Prometheus applications ready to push telemetry data to Grafana Agent Flow.
+* Have a set of Prometheus applications ready to push telemetry data to Grafana Agent.
-* Be familiar with the concept of [Components][] in Grafana Agent Flow.
+* Be familiar with the concept of [Components][] in Grafana Agent flow mode.

 [Components]: {{< relref "../concepts/components.md" >}}
 [convert]: {{< relref "../reference/cli/convert.md" >}}